zbyju/babybox-dashboard/apps/babybox-service/README.md

-# Snapshot Handler
+# Babybox Service

-Snapshot Handler service focuses on processing snapshots coming from babyboxes and requests coming from the frontend asking about those snapshots.
+Babybox service focuses on maintaining information about babyboxes - it exposes a REST API for creating, updating and querying babybox information.
+Babyboxes are automatically created when there is a snapshot with a babybox using a slug that hasn't been stored yet.

 ## How to run